 To support the theory of promoting a scientific method within the aerospace engineering community, new research topics and experimentation must be investigated.
 In the field of electronic propulsion, we are faced with two major obstacles, manufacturing robust hardware for deep space missions and increasing the ratio of thrust generated from electricity vs relying on chemical fuel for thrust.

 This type of scientific investigation of the unknown through experimentation will be provided as a proof of concept for future space exploration planning.
-In this experiment, a new hypothesis will be presented and tested which is original in his idea and its experimentation.
+In this experiment, a new hypothesis which is original in his idea and its experimentation will be presented and tested.
 A scientific approach will be used to determine how sound waves effect gas contained in a vacuum.
 Data will be taken and new methods of research, development and engineering will be learned.

-Topic is clearly introduced in such a way that the need for the project is compelling.
-Larger question or concern is clearly articulated.
-Two or more key citations from primary literature are indicated to effectively embed the research topic in the in the body of knowledge.

 Research Question

-(1-2 Paragraphs): What is the main goal or question addressed by your research?
-How will it add to our existing body of knowledge?

-The Experimental Question
+“The Experimental Question”

-"Can a plasma vortex be created in a noble gas (under pressures common in electronic propulsion), by using sound?”
+A. Can a plasma vortex be created in a noble gas (under pressures common in electronic propulsion), by using sound?

+The purpose of this experimentation for winter quarter 2018's undergraduate research 294 class is to obtain proof of concept that “sound can be used to increase the density of a plasma propellant via the formation of a vortex.

-The basic idea behind this experiment is to find new ways to increase the energy of a gas propellant in the pre-exhaust phase of electronic thrust.
-In this experiment, we will use the scientific method to form a hypothesis based on previous research as to how we can increase the energy of the propellant gas using sound waves.
-The data used to form the hypothesis used in this experiment was inspired by the experimentation of Hans Jenny, and accepted facts related to chemistry, physics, mathematics and engineering.
+The basic idea behind this Electronic Propulsion experiment is to find new ways to increase the energy of a noble gas propellant in the pre-exhaust phase of electronic thrust.
+In this experiment, we will use the scientific method to form a hypothesis based on previous research in Physics and chemistry as to how we can increase the energy of the propellant gas using sound waves.
+The data used to form the hypothesis used in this experiment was inspired by the experimentation of Hans Jenny, and the field of Physics related to sound and wave movement.
+(Jenny.
+2001)

-The work of the late scientist Hans Jenny, specifically the video series “Cymatic soundscapes” and the book titled “Cymatics a study of wave phenomena and vibration” will be used as a form of roadmap in experimentation with using sound as a means of changing the form of a gas.
-BBC and TedX physics presenter Steve mold has published video demonstrations which show us how to analyze the actual path in which a sound wave travels using lasers, diaphragms and sound waves.

-About the Experiment & Background
+1. About the Experiment & Background